zonemaster/zonemaster-backend/docs/installation.md

 ## 5. Configuration

 There are three steps in this section:
 1. Create a placeholder for logs and copy the config file to the respective directory.
-2. Set up service scripts for the relevant operating system
+2. Set up service scripts for the relevant operating system.
 3. Database configuration and creation